 2 steps to entrance.
 All on the ground floor.

-Gas central heating, gas, electricity, bed linen, towels and Wi-Fi included.
-Travel cot and highchair available on request.
+Electric central heating (underfloor in shower room), electricity, bed linen, towels and Wi-Fi included.
+Cot and highchair.
 Welcome pack.

 Front terrace with garden furniture.
 Private parking for 3 cars.
 No smoking.

 Sycamore Cottage was built in the late 1800’s and was originally a cow byre used for milking a dairy herd.
 The building was converted to a holiday cottage in the mid 1970’s and modernised to a contemporary style in 2017.
 A cosy property, it offers open plan living, dining and kitchen areas, two good sized bedrooms and a shower room with a walk-in shower.
 The cottage also has an outdoor terrace offering an amazing view down to the coast and Runswick Bay.
 The cottage is set on a working farm and has a shared yard and drive, used by two adjacent properties.